jfir/jfir.github.io/_posts/2022-10-13-My-AWS-Certified-Architect-in-30-Days.md

 ### Exam Day

-AS I am an early person, I did wakeup early and have a good breakfast, then show up 30 min early to my 8:30 schedule time.
+AS I am an early person, I did wakeup early and have a good breakfast and start going trough some FAQ, then show up 30 min early to my 8:30 schedule time.
 The test took me arround 90 min and I passed with a score of XXX

 <!--- -------Conclusion-------- --->
 ### Conclusion

 Finishing the certification is not the end of my journey, but just the beginning of my goal to land a job with AWS so if you are a manager at AWS and interestd in my profile please contact me.
 I still have a lot of things to learn to adapt my skill to AWS, but this acomplishement is really a good motivation to go for my AWS Certified Machine Learning – Specialty(MLS-C01) Certificate.
 It is a lifelong learning process!

 “Seek knowledge from the cradle to the grave” Mohamed.
 PBUH